saltycrane/recoil-vs-context-grid-test/README.md

 # recoil-vs-context-grid-test

 This is an attempt to compare performance of a spreadsheet-like grid when using React Context vs. the [Recoil](https://recoiljs.org/) library for state management.
+It uses Recoil v0.1.2 and React v17.0.1.

 ## Demo